Moonbeam69/CICDDemo/README.md

 Caching is provided by actions/cache but, whilst useful, caches on the cloud.
 For project dependencies there is valid usecase to cache in the cloud.
-OpenJDK packages have proved very slow to sync onto a self-hosted runner and given the need to constantly update I have added the follow step to my workflow which checks for a local installtion of (the correct version) of Java:
+OpenJDK packages have proved very slow to sync onto a self-hosted runner and given the need to constantly update I have added the follow step to my workflow which checks for a local installation of (the correct version) of Java:

       - name: Check Java Version
         id: check-java